ThorstenGudera/GrabCutALikeEasy/README.md

 If you implement this in a performance optimized technology and language, you could get the segmentation [almost] in real-time.

+I'll look, if I can set up a mathematical model for this.
+What we need to do is to build a functional (to minimize), comparing (e.g.) the threshold function to some ideal state.
+But I havnt't found a set of values for modelling this ideal state (yet) ...

 Disclaimer:

 The code is free for academic/research purpose.
 Use at your own risk and we are not responsible for any loss resulting from this code.